History of FC Basel (1939–1965): Promotion and relegation

-In the Swiss Cup Basel started in the 4th principal round with a home tie at the Landhof against lower tier local side FC Pratteln.
-This ended with an expected easy 6–0 victory.
-In the round of 16 Basel were also allocated with a home match against lower tier SV Schaffhausen.
-Hermann Suter and Fritz Schmidlin were both able to achieve a hat-trick and Basel won 9–2.
-Then in the quarter-finals Basel were drawn at home against top tier Lugano.
-However, a 0–2 defeat ended their presence in this season's cup competition.
+The 1942–43 season started badly for Basel, who lost five of the first six games.
+Shortly before Christmas, Basel suffered their biggest defeat of the season, a 1–9 loss to Servette.
+A 3–0 away game victory against Luzern and a 2–0 home game victory against Nordstern led Basel to end the season in 13th with 18 points, avoiding relegation by two points.
+In the Swiss Cup, Basel started in the 4th principal round with a home tie at the Landhof against lower tier local side FC Pratteln, ending with an expected easy 6–0 victory.
+In the round of 16 Basel had a home match against lower tier SV Schaffhausen.
+Hermann Suter and Fritz Schmidlin both achieved a hat-trick and Basel won 9–2.
+In the quarter-finals Basel were drawn at home against top tier Lugano but lost 0–2.